Goals, Requirements, and Obstacles¶

 - If this goal refines to sub-goals already specified, Click on the Sub-Goals tab and add a goal refinement association as described in the previous step.
 A goal may refine to artifacts other than goals, specifically tasks, requirements, obstacles, and domain properties.

-- Goal refinements can also be specified independently of goal creation or modification via the Goal Associations tool-bar button.
+- Goal refinements can also be specified independently of goal creation or modification via the Requirements / KAOS Associations menu.

 - If any aspect of the goal concerns one or more assets, then these can be added by clicking on the Concerns folder and adding the asset/s to the concern list.
 Adding an asset concern causes a concern comment to be associated to the asset in the asset model.
 If the goal concerns an association between assets, the association can be added by clicking on the Concern Association tab and adding the source and target assets and association multiplicity to the concern association list.
 In the asset model, this association is displayed and a concern comment is associated to each asset in the association.

 - Click on the Create button to add the new goal.